stein463/AppliedDataScienceCapstoneIBM/README.md

 - Where should testing locations be placed, in order to accommodate everyone to a fair and equal extent.
 - With the four-square api I will get hospital and pharmacy locations, the reason for this is because it is reasonable for people to seek medical care from either location, and as a result people would go there.

-The major variables are:
+The major variables and functions are:
 - Data Frames:
 	- zip_info_df: Gets demographics by ZIP
 	- hp_df: Hospital and Pharmacy Location Information
 	- zip_cases_df: Covid-19 cases by zip.